 - Clonidine – A blood pressure medication that can reduce anxiety, slow heart rate and improve sleep.

 - Benzodiazepines – Anti-anxiety drugs such as Xanax, Valium, Ativan, Klonopin, Librium etc.

 - Gabapentin – A medication for nerve pain that relieves OxyContin withdrawal symptoms.

 - Tramadol – A synthetic, mild painkiller that binds to opioid receptors and ameliorates the withdrawal syndrome.

 Step 9: Stay Clean!

 Now that you know how to get off OxyContin at home, I hope you’ll use this plan to change your life.
 Getting off OxyContin is actually the easy part.
 90% of people getting off OxyContin relapse within the first 90 days of being clean.
 Don’t be one of them!
-Continue to take Calm Support, exercise and eat healthy.
+Continue to take your Opiate Withdrawal Supplement, exercise and eat healthily.

 Keep writing in your journal and reading self-help books to feed your mind and improve your psychology.